Dean Unglert Heads Back To Paradise To Get Caelynn Miller-Keyes Back After Dumping Her On Her Birthday

 “I came here for a relationship, and finally, I feel good.
 Connor and I are exploring what we have, and I’m happy.
 I deserve this after the hell that I’ve been through,” she said prior to Unglert’s arrival in paradise.

-But when Unglert walked on to the beach once again, all of that changed.
+But when Unglert walked onto the beach once again, all of that changed.
 Without his signature mustache, Unglert was determined to convince Miller-Keyes to forgive him and give their connection a second chance.
 He explained that though he made a decision that he thought was best for her, he should have given her more say in the matter.

 “When I left, I made a decision that I thought was best for you, but it wasn’t really fair of me to make that decision.
 Then I flew back to San Diego, and the entire flight back I literally could not stop thinking about you.
 I rented a car and drove to the Grand Canyon, and as I was there I thought about how badly I wished that you were there with me.”